Call for Papers

 - Fairness and biases in federated learning

-- Novel ML applications in IoT, MEC or NFV
+- Novel ML applications in IoT, MEC, SDN or NFV scenarios

 Solicited submissions include both full technical workshop papers and white paper position papers.
 Maximum length of such submissions is 6 pages (excluding references) in 2-column 10pt ACM format.